Start a conversation. Try saying...

 Game 3

 Information fishing is a concept that may resonate strongly — some young people will already have experienced this.
-Let them lead any sharing.
-If something comes up that sounds concerning, follow your safeguarding process.
-This game is a good conversation starter for online relationships more broadly.

 Start a conversation.
 Try saying...